 Abraham Lincoln (February 12, 1809 – April 15, 1865) served as the 16th president of the United States of America from 1861 until his assassination in 15th April 1865.

-Lincoln earned remarkable reputation as a president.
-He was one among America’s most influential presidents.
+Lincoln earned a remarkable reputation as a president.
+He was one of America’s most influential presidents.
 Lincoln played a historical role as a savior for slaves throughout the nation and in assuring their freedom.